What is hypothyroidism?

-Watchful waiting may be appropriate for certain adults with mild (subclinical) hypothyroidism whose blood tests show only modest changes.
-Talk to your doctor about treatment, its cost and possible risks and benefits.
+Watchful waiting may be okay for certain adults with mild (subclinical) hypothyroidism whose blood tests show only small changes.
+Talk to your doctor about treatment, its cost, and possible risks and benefits.
 Watch for any signs that your hypothyroidism is getting worse.
 Doctors often want people to have yearly thyroid function blood tests to check to see if thyroid hormone production is normal.

 Exams and Tests

-If the above tests are not normal, antithyroid antibody tests may determine whether you have the autoimmune disease Hashimoto's thyroiditis, in which the body's defense system attacks the thyroid gland.
+If the results of the above tests aren't normal, you may have antithyroid antibody tests.
+These tests can tell if you have the autoimmune disease Hashimoto's thyroiditis.
+When you have this disease, your body's defense system attacks the thyroid gland.

-Experts do not agree on whether adults who don't have symptoms should have a thyroid test.
-The American Thyroid Association and the American Association of Clinical Endocrinologists recommend that testing be considered for those older than age 60. footnote 2The U.S. Preventive Services Task Force makes no recommendation for or against screening for people who do not have symptoms of thyroid problems.
-The USPSTF states that there is not enough evidence to support screening.footnote 3
+- The U.S. Preventive Services Task Force makes no recommendation for or against screening for people who do not have symptoms of thyroid problems.
+The USPSTF states that there is not enough evidence to support screening.footnote 2

 Talk to your doctor about whether testing is right for you.